-Experienced and progressive minerals explorers with a history of, and commitment to responsible exploration are invited to apply for the right to be the exclusive applicant for a minerals exploration licence over one or more of four large areas (blocks) of prospective ground, ranging in size from 327 and 512km2.
+Experienced and progressive minerals explorers with a history of, and commitment to responsible exploration were invited to tender for mineral exploration rights (subject to licensing) for one or more exploration licences over four large areas (blocks) of prospective ground, ranging in size from 327 and 512km2.

 The process encourages experienced, progressive and responsible minerals explorers to compete in an open, international, merit-based tender.